 How Can I Protect My Company?

 Business Email Compromise — or other variations of payments fraud — are often caused by human error as well as online systems and accounts that are hacked.
 There are strategies to boost your online security that can be easily implemented — but the most effective way to safeguard your business may be to train your staff/employees.
+These scams can start when fraudsters use a compromised e-mail and ask for payment accounts and phone numbers to be changed.
 Ultimately, it takes a person to send a transfer or payment.

 As hard as you’ve worked to build your business, you need to work just as hard to protect it, but you don’t have to do it alone.
 One of the steps is keeping a watch on your business’ cash flow.
 Contact your Relationship Manager to learn more about how we can help you monitor your accounts so you always know where your cash flow stands.
 See how RBC can help you manage your cash flow, with a range of tools and services built for business owners like you.

 Diane Amato is a Toronto-based freelance writer who loves to talk about finances, travel and technology.

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.